 Mary King’s Close was then used as a bomb shelter during World War II, laying relatively unused again until the 1990s, when it was reopened as the tourist attraction you see today.

 Ghosts of Mary King's Close

 A well-respected lawyer, Thomas Coltheart and his family were one of those that refused to leave.
 It is reported they were almost driven mad by images of disembodied limbs, a bodiless phantom of a child and the ghost of a gruesome-looking dog that would curl up on a chair.

-A well known Japanese medium visited the close when it was re-opened to the public, and she came into contact with a little girl.
-The medium felt a tug on her coat as she left one of the rooms, as she looked back, she saw a small girl crying in the corner.
-The little girl said she died during the sickness of 1645, and the distraught child talked of a doll she had lost, and she was lonely without it.
-Moved, the medium left her a doll, and ever since visitors often leave dolls and gifts in the corner of the room where the girl is seen.
+A well known Japanese medium visited the close when it was reopened to the public, and she contacted a little girl.
+The medium felt a tug on her coat as she left one of the rooms.
+As she looked back, she saw a small girl crying in the corner.
+The little girl said she died during the sickness of 1645, and the troubled child talked of a doll she had lost, and she was lonely without it.
+Moved, the medium left her a doll, and ever since, visitors often leave dolls and gifts in the corner of the room where the girl is seen.

 You’ve not had your fill of ghost stories yet, have you?
 Thought not!
 Why don’t you check out our article on the most haunted hotels in Edinburgh?
 Or put together a haunted Edinburgh sightseeing tour and visit the top haunted places in Edinburgh and the most haunted pubs in Edinburgh?